 Ideal Hemoglobin Levels During Pregnancy

-How To Increase Hemoglobin Levels During Pregnancy?
+Possible Ways To Increase Hemoglobin Levels During Pregnancy

 b.
 Dry fruits: Raisins, peanuts, almonds, dates, dry figs, and hazelnuts are good sources of iron.

 - Treatment: In some rare cases, the red blood cells get destroyed more rapidly than they are produced in the body, resulting in reduced oxygen levels for different parts of the body.
-This condition is called hemolytic anemia (9).
+This condition is called hemolytic anemia (10).
 Based on the cause and severity of the condition, doctors prescribe either steroids or a medical procedure.

 The safest way to maintain a healthy hemoglobin level is to follow a healthy diet throughout the pregnancy.
 See that you are getting proper nourishment from the foods you eat.
 Also, get your hemoglobin levels checked during regular visits to your doctor.

 Low hemoglobin levels may also cause the following signs and symptoms that might need a doctor’s visit.

 - Irregular heartbeat

 Maintaining the right hemoglobin levels is essential for your health and your baby’s health.
 So be conscious of what you are eating, any changes in the body or behavior that seem unusual, and get the hemoglobin levels checked regularly.